Ask Trim Review – Can It Help You Save Money?

 Bank Negotiation

-Take overdraft fees, for example.
-In 2017, the Federal Deposit Insurance Corporation (FDIC) says we paid $12 billion to banks just in overdraft fees!
-How much of that could have been refunded by negotiating with the bank?
+Consider overdraft fees alone: the Federal Deposit Insurance Corporation (FDIC) reports Americans paid banks $12 billion in overdraft fees during 2017.
+How much of that could have been recovered through simple negotiation?

 Medical Bill Negotiation

-Unfortunately, medical bills contribute to 60% of bankruptcy filings.
-Yet medical bills are almost always negotiable.
+Medical bills contribute to 60% of bankruptcy filings, yet they’re almost always negotiable.

 TrimPay